WICG/turtledove/FLEDGE_k_anonymity_server.md

 we expect to reduce, or otherwise eliminate, this potential bias by adding support for device attestation or other approaches to device-level trust.

-The Trust Token issuer, `Sign`, will enforce limits on token issuance to each Google Account.
+The Private State Token issuer, `Sign`, will enforce limits on token issuance to each Google Account.
 Tokens are one-time-use, so these limits will restrict the number of `Join` calls a browser can make in a given period of time.
 This doesn't necessarily limit the number of interest groups the browser can